dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-contributing/dotnet-contributing.md

 The `samples` directory contains code samples for users to run to try out specific functionality of the various .NE SDK packages and extensions.
 When writing new and updated samples keep in mind:

 - All examples should be runnable on Windows, Linux, and MacOS.
-While Python code is consistent among operating systems, any pre/post example commands should provide options through [codetabs]({{< ref "contributing-docs.md#tabbed-content" >}})
+While .NET Core code is consistent among operating systems, any pre/post example commands should provide options through [codetabs]({{< ref "contributing-docs.md#tabbed-content" >}})
 - Contain steps to download/install any required pre-requisites.
 Someone coming in with a fresh OS install should be able to start on the example and complete it without an error.
 Links to external download pages are fine.

 ## Docs